OpenTreeOfLife/phylesystem-api/docs/open-tree-software-overview-slide-source.md

 ---
 # taxomachine
 * Takes OTT as input
-* Provides name-to-OTT-ID services and other taxonomic APIs
+* Provides name-to-OTT-ID service and other taxonomic APIs
 * neo4j backend
 * written by Cody Hinchliff and others in Smith lab.